Twins vs. Royals Player Props Betting Odds

-Joey Gallo and Vinnie Pasquantino are two of the top players with prop bets available when the Minnesota Twins and the Kansas City Royals square off at Target Field on Friday (first pitch at 4:10 PM ET).
+Player props can be found for Joey Gallo and Vinnie Pasquantino, among others, when the Minnesota Twins host the Kansas City Royals at Target Field on Saturday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!